devilry/devilry-prototype1/source/src/meetings/2009-06-15/meeting.md

 - Checkstyle - checks javadoc and code style.
 - Some tuning from the official SUN guidelines.
+	- We keep tab-indent with default width of 4 spaces.
+	- Margin: 80

+# Issue tracking #

+- All new features should:
+	1. Start a issue on the development repo at github.
+	2. Implements the feature in its own branch.

 # Where are we? #